Distance: 9.5 miles

 The first order of business this morning was to lighten Leslie’s pack again, since her knees and feet were not improving.
 We put about half of her belongings in a plastic sack, called a taxi and had the sack delivered to the B&B in which we would be staying two days later.
 Our British friends would be joining us at that B&B for that day’s walk and they could collect the bag.

 With Leslie now ready for the day’s hike, we had a sumptuous breakfast that we shared with two cyclists and a hiker.
-The hiker was finishing his trek from the Irish Sea just as his hiking boots were literally falling apart.
+The hiker was finishing his west to east C2C trek from the Irish Sea just as his hiking boots were literally falling apart.
 He had taped them with silver tape and hoped for the best.
 The entire visit at this B&B was delightful and Sandra was a marvelous host who made our stay memorable.

-Leslie was now having to take breaks to relieve the pain in her feet, not the best of condition for a good hike.
+Leslie was now having to take breaks to relieve the pain in her feet, not the best condition for a good hike.
 As we were sitting, we decided to have a little lunch and during our snack Leslie informed me that there was a dead, squashed rabbit at my feet.
 Wow!
 This was the day for squished wildlife.